 Funding comes from four sources:

-- Credit Unions: Dollars raised by individual credit unions through fundraising activities such as payroll deduction, raffles, and events;
+- Credit Unions: Dollars raised by individual credit unions through fundraising activities such as payroll deduction, matching campaigns, raffles, sweepstakes, and events.

-- Chapters: Dollars raised by chapters from golf outings, auctions, and other activities;
+- Credit Union Chapters: Dollars raised by Maine’s eight credit union chapters from golf outings, auctions, and other activities.

-- MECUL/Synergent: Dollars raised by MECUL/Synergent from the annual golf tournament, auctions, and other activities; and
+- Maine Credit Union League/Synergent: Dollars raised by the Maine Credit Union League/Synergent from golf tournaments, auctions, and other activities.

-The Campaign’s distributions are allocated to three primary categories: local food pantries, schools, and Good Shepherd Food Bank.
-9% of the funds distributed from the Campaign in 2019 went directly to Good Shepherd Food Bank’s new Hampden Distribution Center and its Emergency Response Fund.
+The Campaign’s distributions are allocated to four primary categories: local food pantries, meal sites, schools, and Good Shepherd Food Bank.

 While the League provides all the back office support and management for the Campaign, it is a separate organization and falls under IRS rules for a 501(c)(3) not-for-profit organization.
 This includes the requirement of securing W-9s from supported organizations and ensuring an appropriate accounting of all contributions and distributions to the Campaign.